 One-time migrations do not track activity in your data during a migration.
-If you create a one-time migration, LiveData Migrator will not scan your source storage for updates to the data as the migration progresses.
+If you create a one-time migration, LiveData Migrator will not scan your source filesystem for updates to the data as the migration progresses.

-A one-time migration does not write a marker file to the source storage.
+A one-time migration does not write a marker file to the source filesystem.
 Once the scan of the source filesystem completes (to determine which files and directories are to be migrated), the migration will enter a

 COMPLETED data migration state and won't perform any further scans.